 - The Board is supported by the following committees: Audit Committee, Remuneration Committee and Governance and Nominations Committee whose terms of reference and membership are set out under Principle 9 Corporate Governance.

 6. Ensure that between them the directors have the necessary up-to date experience skills and capabilities

 - The Scancell Board has the broad range of skills and capabilities required to direct the Group.
 These include sector-specific experience in the Business Development and Research and Development functions, as well as more general finance, accounting and business management skills.
 Profiles of the Directors are shown at www.scancell.co.uk/company/board-of-directors

 - The Governance and Nomination Committee of the Board oversees the process and makes recommendations to the Board on all new Board appointments.
 Where new Board appointments are considered the search for candidates is conducted, and appointments are made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board, including gender.
 The Governance and Nomination Committee also considers succession planning.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 - Since the adoption of the QCA Code the Board adopted a new process for assessing the effectiveness of individual members of the Board and the separate Committees of the Board.
-This process will be overseen by the independent directors and will be undertaken during the 2020/21 financial year.
+The Board carries out an evaluation of its own performance and effectiveness and that of individual directors.

 - The Governance and Nomination Committee is responsible for ensuring succession planning and determining board and other senior management appointments.

 8. Promote a corporate culture that is based on ethical values and behaviours